nowsecure/mobile-incident-response/mobile-incident-response-case-studies.md

 # Case Studies

 Theory is great, but we often learn by example.
-This chapter will provide real-world case studies for common incident response scenarios you are likley to encounter.
+This chapter will provide real-world case studies for common incident response scenarios you are likely to encounter.
 These scenarios include:

-* CEOs phone is acting weird
+* CEOs phone is acting odd
 * Mobile malware discovered on app stores
 * Trojaned iOS app installs
 * Internal investigation